 Forests for Future Campaign

 Our partnership began in 2016, when International Animal Rescue contacted Health In Harmony for assistance in preserving the dwindling populations of Bornean orangutans in BBBR.
-We are a nonprofit specializing in planetary health working with the Borneo rainforest community to identify the root causes of the deforestation.
+We are a nonprofit specializing in planetary health working with the Borneo rainforest community to identify the root causes of deforestation.
 We develop solutions to reduce the need for rampant logging and hunting in the region.

 International Animal Rescue rehabilitates and reintroduces orangutans rescued from fire, conflict, or captivity into the rainforest to create a stable population.
 Based on community feedback we received, our solutions have focused on high-quality healthcare for the local community and conservation interventions.
 With healthcare improvements successfully underway, Forests for Future now kicks off the partnership’s conservation tactics.